 Now Available- Virtual Consults and Training!!

-This was my My K9 Sanders, who was rejected from the Seeing Eye Institute for being too energetic but was perfect for our purposes.
+This was my partner, bomb dog K9 Sanders.
+He was rejected from the Seeing Eye Institute for being too energetic but was perfect for our purposes.

 He was the perfect partner, never questioning where or what I asked him to search, always trusting my judgement and super excited every time I turned on the siren to answer a call.

-BUT, when we got home and my uniform came off, Sanders was ‘a dog’.
-There were many times when he employed selective hearing and my wife had more influence on him than I did!
+BUT, when we got home and my uniform came off, Sanders was ‘just a dog’.
+There were many times when he employed selective hearing, and my wife had more influence on him than I did!

 Joey and his siblings were rescued from SC at 3 months old, escaping the ‘gas chamber’ at the local shelter.
 Sanders taught Joey housetraining and Joey became his shadow.

 Rufus was born in a shelter and lived in 2 others before living for 5 years at the Best Friends Animal Society sanctuary in Utah.
-He spent his formative years in less than optimal environments and so our home was a challenge.
+He spent his formative years in environments that were NOT a home and so our home was a challenge.
 He hadn’t been exposed to other dogs in a communal living type arrangement so he was even fearful of other dogs.

 Dogs can be wonderful teachers for other dogs. it was Sanders and Joey that helped me change Rufus into a happier, less fearful/anxious dog.
 It sure made my job easier and it’s been quite educational as well.